There can be few Squadrons, if any, who have not had their share of tragedy. At 146 Squadron we remember:

 He was, of course, extremely active with the modelling section and always on hand to offer advice on the formalities and procedures for dining-in nights and passout parades.

 Nigel will be forever remembered at 146, with a commemorative cabinet, holding many of the superb models created by Nigel and the cadets over the years.
+Also, a sword donated by Nigel is still presented to the best new recruit of each new Entry of cadets.

 Reverend Tony Taylor